1.1. “Client” means the recipient of the services under and named in the Contract.

 7. Refund policy

 7.1.
-The client may halt work and request for a refund within 7 days of the date of this contract by mailing a certified letter to the Business Owner of the Supplier at, Cullen Mill, Braintree Road, Witham, Essex, CM8 2DD.
-If at any time of the request for refund, work has been completed beyond the amount covered by the initial deposit payment, the client shall be liable to pay for all work completed at the hourly rate of £50, which could result in higher fees than the quote prices given.
+The client may halt work and request for a refund within 7 days of the date of this contract by mailing a certified letter to the Business Owner of the Supplier at the Suppliers current address stated on our website.
+If at any time of the request for refund, work has been completed beyond the amount covered by the initial deposit payment, the client shall be liable to pay for all work completed at the hourly rate of £60, which could result in higher fees than the quote prices given.

 8.1.
 The Contract and Terms constitute the entire agreement between the parties, supersede any previous agreement or understanding and may not be varied except in writing between the parties.
 All other terms and conditions, express or implied by statute or otherwise, are excluded to the fullest extent permitted by law.